Characterizing Production GPU Workloads using System-wide Telemetry Data: Monitoring data used in this study

-The Perlmutter supercomputer at the National Energy Research Scientific Computing Center (NERSC) provides a heterogeneous architecture with both CPUs and GPUs.
-The system contains 3072 CPU-only nodes and 1792 GPU-accelerated nodes.
-Each GPU-accelerated node is equipped with four NVIDIA A100.
-The GPU nodes have 256 GB of DDR4 DRAM and 40 GB of HBM per GPU.
-Perlmutter is divided into CPU and GPU partitions, and this study focuses solely on jobs submitted to the GPU partition.
+Perlmutter at the National Energy Research Scientific Computing Center (NERSC) is a heterogeneous system with both CPU-only and GPU-accelerated nodes.
+It comprises 3,072 CPU-only nodes and 1,792 GPU nodes.
+This study focuses exclusively on jobs submitted to the GPU partition.
+Each GPU node contains one AMD EPYC 7763 CPU, four NVIDIA A100 GPUs and 256 GB of DDR4 system memory.
+Among the GPU nodes, 1,536 use A100s with 40 GB of HBM per GPU and 256 use A100s with 80 GB of HBM per GPU.
+The four GPUs in each node are interconnected via third-generation NVLink (four links between each pair, 25 GB/s per direction per link), and the CPUs connect to both the GPUs and the network interface cards (NICs) over PCIe 4.0.

-\subsection{Data Sources}
+\subsection{Data sources}

-Perlmutter utilizes LDMS~\cite{ldms} to collect system-wide monitoring data from the compute nodes.
-LDMS consists of various plugins for different components and continuously collects hardware counter measurements on CPU, GPU, memory usage, I/O, etc. In this study, we retrieved performance counter measurements collected by using the Data Center GPU Manager (DCGM)~\cite{dcgm} plugin.
-Additionally, we retrieve Slurm~\cite{slurm_documentation} job scheduling data, which includes job-specific metadata.
+Perlmutter uses LDMS~\cite{ldms} to collect system-wide monitoring data from compute nodes.
+LDMS provides plugins for different system components and continuously records hardware-counter measurements of CPU and GPU activity, memory utilization, and I/O. In this study, we retrieve performance-counter measurements from the Data Center GPU Manager (DCGM)~\cite{dcgm} plugin.
+We also retrieve Slurm~\cite{slurm_documentation} job scheduling data, which include job-specific metadata such as start and end times and allocated node lists.

-We retrieved \tweakedsim 4 months of data, spanning August 16 to December 13, 2023.
-The DCGM plugin was configured with a 10-second sample rate and collected counters at this interval.
-Our dataset includes information about 345,154 jobs.
+We retrieve a month of data spanning March~1 to April~1, 2025.
+The DCGM plugin samples counters periodically on running jobs.
+The system admins configure the DCGM plugin to sample counters every 10 seconds on Perlmutter, and users cannot change this rate.
+Our dataset includes information about 75,703 jobs after the cleaning and preprocessing steps described in Section~\ref{subsec:preprocessing}.
+We use only DCGM counters that Perlmutter staff validate for operational monitoring, since hardware counters can be noisy~\cite{ritter2022conquering}.

-Table~\ref{table:dataset_info} describes the hardware counters used in this study.
-SM\_ACTV accounts for both active and stalled warps, including those waiting on memory requests.
-Higher values for FP16\_ACTV, FP32\_ACTV, FP64\_ACTV, and TNSR\_ACTV indicate higher utilization of the corresponding GPU cores.
-MEM\_UTIL represents the utilization of the GPU's copy engine.
-GPU\_UTIL indicates that one or more kernel functions are actively using GPU resources.
+Table~\ref{table:dataset_info} lists the GPU counters used in this study.
+GPU\_UTIL is the fraction of time at least one kernel was executing on the device.
+SM\_ACTV is the fraction of time at least one warp was active (including stalled warps waiting on memory).
+FP16\_ACTV, FP32\_ACTV, FP64\_ACTV, and TNSR\_ACTV are activity fractions for the corresponding pipes; higher values indicate greater activity of that pipeline.
+DRAM\_ACTV is the fraction of cycles issuing device-memory traffic.
+NVLINK\_{TX,RX} and PCIE\_{TX,RX} report byte rates per second over NVLink (payload only) and PCIe (headers plus payload), respectively.
+HBM\_USED is the absolute HBM footprint (MB).
+TOTAL\_ENG is the cumulative GPU energy (mJ) since the driver was last reloaded.
+GPU\_TEMP is the current device temperature (Celsius).

-\subsection{Data Retrieval and Integration}
+\subsection{Data retrieval and integration}